Yitzack/MS-Reseach-Project/Real Contributions/README.md

 # Real Contributions

-The files contained here calculate the imaginary contributions to the spectral functions.
+The files contained here calculate the real contributions to the spectral functions.

 ## Compile Directions